alphagov/verify-metadata-generator/README.md

-# IDA Metadata Generator
+# Verify Metadata Generator

 This tool produces unsigned SAML metadata that can be used to describe the entities within the GOV.UK Verify federation.
-It is intended to be used as part of the larger IDA metadata pipeline.
+It is intended to be used as part of the larger Verify metadata pipeline.

 ## Installation